The Mega Millions jackpot now sits at a record $1 billion heading into Friday night’s drawing!

 It’s called the Save To Win program.

-Credit unions in a dozen states — Connecticut, Illinois, Indiana, Kansas, Michigan, Nebraska, New York, North Carolina, Oregon, South Carolina, Virginia and Washington — participate in this unique savings plan/lottery.
+Credit unions in more than a dozen states — Connecticut, Illinois, Indiana, Kansas, Michigan, Nebraska, New York, North Carolina, Oregon, South Carolina, Virginia, Washington and Wisconsin — participate in this unique savings plan/lottery.

 This program allows you to open a savings account — called a 12-month Save to Win share certificate — for $25, which essentially buys you one “lottery ticket” for an upcoming drawing.